SarcasticMoose/mcda-toolkit/README.md

 ## Outcome

-The result of the calculation is returned as an object of type ``Result<T>``, provided by the [LightResults](https://github.com/jscarle/LightResults) library.
+The result of the calculation is returned as an object of type Result<Ranking<T>>, provided by the [LightResults](https://github.com/jscarle/LightResults) library.
-This structure not only contains the output data ``Value``, but also encapsulates information about whether the operation failed or succeed.
+It encapsulates both the Ranking<T> and information about whether the operation succeeded or failed.

-Before accessing the ``Value`` property of the result object, it is essential to verify that the operation completed successfully.
-Attempting to access the value without this check may throw ``InvalidOperationException``

-This approach follows the principles of Railway Oriented Programming, a functional programming pattern that models the flow of data along two possible tracks — one for success and one for failure.

-More about ``Result`` type can be readed on official [LightResult documentation ](https://jscarle.github.io/LightResults/)

 Example returned success result: